 In a sense, that's true for the Department of Energy's Office of Science, especially around Earth Day.
 The innovations and discoveries from its labs and programs serve as the seeds for many green technologies, as well as the soil from which much U.S. economic growth springs.

 For instance, scientists at the University of Illinois supported by the Office of Science devised a more cost-effective means of fabricating solar cells.
 Researchers at the Pacific Northwest National Laboratory found an efficient and effective way to remove more pollutants (NOx, a mixture of nitric oxide and nitrogen dioxide) from the exhaust pipes of trucks.
 And a team at the Department's Joint Bioenergy Institute developed a critter, a genetically-engineered microbe that can produce advanced biofuels directly from biomass.
-You can read more about those innovations, and others, on our Discoveries and Innovations page.

 Dr. Vilas Pol and Office of Science Director Dr. Bill Brinkman